beatrizgnascimento/beatrizgnascimento/README.md

-# Hi there ⸜(｡˃ ᵕ ˂ )⸝♡
+# Hi there!

- My name is Beatriz and I'm a student of Information Systems.

 **About me**

-- ✿ My current area of interest is QA and Data.
+-  My current area of interest is QA and Data.
-- ☆ I'm currently focused on learning Python and React Native.
+-  I'm currently focused on learning Python and React Native.
-- ♡ Fun fact: I like animes, kdramas and calisthenics ᕦ(ò_ó)ᕤ
+-  Fun fact: I like animes, kdramas and calisthenics ᕦ(ò_ó)ᕤ

 ##